pdeans/miva-api/readme.md

 ### Configuring the Api Manager

-Utilizing the SDK to interact with the Api is accomplished via the `Manager` class.
+Utilizing the library to interact with the Api is accomplished via the `Manager` class.
 The `Manager` class accepts an array containing Api and HTTP client (cURL) configuration options in key/value format.

 #### Manager Configuration Options